Freshman

 When can I take the AccuPlacer test?

 Students who are required to take the AccuPlacer test should call the Admissions Office at 912.260.4206 (Douglas) or 912.449-7592 (Waycross) to schedule a convenient testing time.
-Testing is available on Tuesday and Thursday 10 AM and 2 PM on the Douglas Campus and 8 AM and 2 PM on the Waycross Campus.
+Testing is available on Monday through Thursday between the hours of 9a-4p on the Douglas and Waycross Campus.
 Other appointment times may be available upon request.

 What if I did not graduate from high school?